murderteeth/rarity-masterwork/README.md

 **Masterwork Multitool** - This well-made item is the perfect tool for the job.
 It grants a +2 circumstance bonus on a related skill check (if any).
 Bonuses provided by multiple masterwork items used toward the same skill check do not stack.

-A codex for common tools, [codex-items-tools.sol](/contracts/codex/codex-items-tools.sol) has also been provided for future expansion
+A codex for common tools, [codex-items-tools.sol](/contracts/codex/codex-items-tools.sol) has also been provided for future expansion.

-### Mechanics theory
+### Masterwork crafting mechanics
-Masterwork adapted its mechanics from the following d20 rules while also continuing ideas from the core common crafting contract.
-The mechanics have been tuned such that a level 5 crafter with maxed craft skills can complete a masterwork longsword in exchange for 1 week of XP, without supplying any bonus crafting mats.
+Masterwork adapts its crafting mechanics from the d20 rules below while also continuing ideas from the core common crafting contract.
+The mechanics have been set such that a level 5 crafter with maxed craft skills, and without supplying any bonus crafting mats, can complete a masterwork longsword in exchange for 1 week of XP.

 [from d20, _under Check_](https://www.d20srd.org/srd/skills/craft.htm)
 > All crafts require artisan's tools to give the best chance of success.
 If improvised tools are used, the check is made with a -2 circumstance penalty.
 On the other hand, masterwork artisan's tools provide a +2 circumstance bonus on the check.